Words are easy, like the wind;

 Faithful friends are hard to find.

-Here are a few short lists to get you started.
-They're all sampled from my list of about 883,500 English unwords.
+These are maladies sampled from my list of about 883,500 English unwords.

 We focus on the important distinction between confidence intervals, typically used to express uncertainty of a sampling statistic such as the mean and, prediction and tolerance intervals, used to make statements about the next value to be drawn from the population.

 Confidence intervals provide coverage of a single point—the population mean—with the assurance that the probability of non-coverage is some acceptable value (e.g. 0.05).
 On the other hand, prediction and tolerance intervals both give information about typical values from the population and the percentage of the population expected to be in the interval.
 For example, a tolerance interval can be configured to tell us what fraction of sampled values (e.g. 95%) will fall into an interval some fraction of the time (e.g. 95%).

 Altman, N. & Krzywinski, M. (2018) Points of significance: Predicting with confidence and tolerance Nature Methods 15:843–844.

 Krzywinski, M. & Altman, N. (2013) Points of significance: Importance of being uncertain.
 Nature Methods 10:809–810.